s6-dmehta/submission-2-repo-vangl1/README.md

 ### `VANGL1_conservation.tsv`
 **What it is:** Cleaned per-residue conservation scores for human VANGL1.
-**How I got it:** I imported the Rate4Site output into Python and extracted only the numeric columns needed for Figures 1 and 4.
+**How I got it:** I imported output into Python and extracted only the numeric columns needed for Figures 1 and 4.

 ---